-Robert Egge is the chief public policy officer of the Alzheimer’s Association and the executive director of the Alzheimer’s Impact Movement (AIM), the Association’s advocacy arm.
+Robert Egge is the chief public policy officer of the Alzheimer’s Association and the executive director of the Alzheimer’s Impact Movement (AIM), a separately incorporated advocacy affiliate of the Association.
 In these roles, Egge oversees government affairs, policy development and grassroots advocacy teams working to secure policies to improve the lives of all those affected by dementia.

 Since joining the organization in 2009, Egge has led the Association in achieving several major milestones in Alzheimer’s policy, including the passage of the National Alzheimer’s Project Act (NAPA), which mandated the creation of the first national plan to fight Alzheimer's.
 He managed the Association’s efforts to enact the bipartisan BOLD infrastructure for Alzheimer’s Act, legislation that is critical to addressing Alzheimer’s as a public health issue.
 Under Egge's guidance, the Association has successfully lobbied Congress for significant increases in funding for Alzheimer’s disease research, more than quadrupling funding levels since the passage of NAPA.

 Egge also drove the Association’s support for a 2016 decision by the Centers for Medicare & Medicaid Services to ensure people with Alzheimer’s have access to care planning with a medical professional through Medicare for the first time in history.
 In addition, Egge has overseen efforts to increase the number of state Alzheimer’s plans so the disease can be more effectively addressed on the local level.
 Today, 46 states plus the District of Columbia and Puerto Rico have plans in place.